9 Things to Add to Stuffing Mix to Make It Taste Homemade

 If you (or someone at your Thanksgiving table) is allergic to nuts, but loves a rich, nutty flavor, look no further than brown butter.
 A touch sweet, a tad savory, brown butter is easy to make and wonderfully delicious.
 It’s definitely something to add to recipes on a regular basis.

 Another great way to add a mouthwatering savory element to stuffing is by adding mushrooms.
 They’re vegetarian-friendly, which is perfect if you need a veggie option for your guests.
+Looking for more ideas?
+Learn how to make vegan stuffing.

 Something as effortless as a chopped onion can completely transform your stuffing mix.
 Red and Spanish/yellow onions have a sharper bite to them, while white onions are much milder.
 You could always use shallots for a sweeter, more subtle flavor.
 Learn more about the different types of onions and when to use them.